-Ten years ago I would have never thought I would be writing an article on this topic.
+Ten years ago I would have never thought I would be writing an article on the topic of a man obtaining an erection.
 In fact, I couldn’t have imagined saying the words, “Erectile Dysfunction” out loud.
 Yet today it is a far more common problem men, and couples are facing in their marriages.
 And it’s not just “senior” men; it is affecting many younger men/couples as well.

 In a poll that TodaysChristianWomen.com conducted a number of years ago, they discovered that 46 per cent of those who participated in the survey have dealt with this issue in their marriages.

-Cindy and I wanted to approach this problem from a compassionate, biblical approach and try to offer some good counsel from a number of different perspectives.
-So, Cindy conducted a lot of research on the Internet and that’s where you’ll see several articles below that we feel is a good place to learn how to deal with this as a Christian couple.
+Cindy and I wanted to approach this problem from a compassionate, biblical approach.
+We also want to offer some good counsel from a number of different perspectives.
+So, Cindy conducted a lot of research on the Internet.
+That’s where you’ll see several articles we link to below to help Christian spouses deal with the erection issue.

-Briefly, our story is that I’ve been an insulin dependent diabetic for the past 37 years.
-I’ve been blessed that I haven’t had any major problems or complications and I am very healthy.
-However, over time, but especially the past 5 years or so, my diabetes started affecting my blood circulation which has resulted in my inability to get and maintain an erection.
-I tried Viagra but found that it messed up my heart rhythm so I stopped taking it.
+Briefly, our story is that I’ve been an insulin dependent diabetic for the past 40+ years.
+I’ve been blessed that I haven’t had any major problems or complications.
+Thankfully, I am very healthy.
+However, over time, my diabetes started affecting my blood circulation, which has resulted in my inability to get and maintain an erection.
+I tried Viagra but found that it messed up my heart rhythm.
+For this reason, I stopped taking it.
 Cindy and I decided it wasn’t worth the risk.

 That doesn’t mean our physical relationship stopped.
 It meant that we had to become more “creative.”
-I am so blessed to have Cindy as my wife and lover because she has never belittled me or made me feel like I’m “less of a man.”
-Quite the opposite; she has gone out of her way to build up my ego and esteem as her lover.
+I am so blessed to have Cindy as my wife and lover.
+She has never belittled me or made me feel like I’m “less of a man.”
+It’s quite the opposite.
+She has gone out of her way to build up my ego and esteem as her lover.

 Below are the articles Cindy found that best reflect our views on this subject.
 We hope they help you.
-Before you go any further, stop and pray for the Lord to reveal what it is He wants YOU to get out of these and how He wants you to apply them to your situation.
+Before you go any further, stop and pray for the Lord to reveal what it is He wants YOU to get out of these.
+Pray about how He wants you to apply them to your situation.

-The key to being able to maintain a level of intimacy that is fulfilling to both partners all boils down to being willing to WORK TOGETHER.
+The key to being able to maintain a level of fulfilling intimacy together all boils down to being willing to WORK TOGETHER.
 I found I can’t do this alone.
 And it’s not all about getting my “needs” met and ignoring Cindy’s needs.
 To put it simply is to put it the way the Apostle Paul told us to live In Philippians.

 Paul tells the people to always consider other people’s ambitions, goals and interests in all that they do in Philippians 2:4: “Each of you should look not only to your own interests, but also the interests of others.“

-This article was written by Steve Wright of Marriage Missions International.
+Steve Wright of Marriage Missions International wrote this article.